-Guam Adventist Academy (GAA) is a fully-accredited, co-educational, pre-kindergarten through twelfth grade Christian day school operated by the Seventh-day Adventist churches of Guam and the Guam Micronesia Mission (GMM) of Seventh-day Adventists.
+Guam Adventist Academy (GAA) is a fully-accredited, co-educational, pre-kindergarten through twelfth grade Christian day school that welcomes students without regard to religious persuasion, race, color, or gender, operated by the Seventh-day Adventist churches of Guam and the Guam Micronesia Mission (GMM) of Seventh-day Adventists.
 GAA is situated on 19 acres in the Windward Hills area near the south-central village of Yona with ample room for its existing physical infrastructure and room for future expansion.

 Guam Adventist Academy traces its beginning back to the 1949-1950 school year, when Pastor Dunton founded what has now become GAA.
 Maria Ulloa and Magdelena Flores were the first teachers in Dededo with twenty-six students.
 A second school opened in Talofofo in 1951 with Mariano D. Tabali as the teacher.
 By 1957 the schools had become one at the Agaña Heights with an elementary through twelfth grade curriculum.
 The current Windward Hills property was secured in July of 1963.
 The 1999-2000 school year marked Guam Adventist Academy’s 50th anniversary.